 For the case of cross-classified multilevel models, sample-size requirements and the level of interpenetration required between the two cross-classified higher level classifications necessary for accurate parameter estimation have not yet been considered.
 What is currently available is a software package which produces power calculations for various sample sizes, data structures and random effects sizes -MLPowSim (Browne and Golalizadeh, 2009).
+This package is limited to power calculations, and does not have the capability of providing the other properties considered in the current paper.
 For cross-classified models the estimation is carried out in R using the Imer function.
-The most flexible template for crossclassified data in MLPowSim enables the user to specify the total sample size, the number of higher-level groups, the probabilities of sampled cases pertaining to each higher-level combination, and the expected variances.
+The most flexible template for cross-classified data in MLPowSim enables the user to specify the total sample size, the number of higherlevel groups, the probabilities of sampled cases pertaining to each higher-level combination, and the expected variances.
 The MLPowSim manual includes an example with exam attainment at age sixteen - a continuous variable - chosen as the outcome variable, where each student is associated with both a primary and secondary school.
 For this particular application, results show that sampling additional cases (students) from new higher-level groups (schools) results in greater power increases than sampling additional cases from higher-level groups already included in the sample.
 Also, adding further cases per higher-level grouping only benefits power calculations up to a threshold number of cases.